 'I Just Hope They Figure It Out,' Says Father Of Key Guyger Trial Witness Found Dead

 The Dallas community is stunned and searching for answers following the shooting death of a 28-year-old man who delivered key testimony in the trial of Amber Guyger, a former police officer.
-Guyger was convicted of murder and sentenced to a 10-year prison sentence in the slaying of her upstairs neighbor at the apartment complex where all three lived.
+Guyger was convicted of murder and sentenced to 10 years in prison in the slaying of her upstairs neighbor Botham Jean at the apartment complex where all three lived.

-Authorities say Joshua Brown was found with multiple gunshot wounds in a parking lot about four miles away from the apartment complex where Jean was shot and killed.
-He was pronounced dead at a local hospital on Friday, 10 days after taking the witness stand.
+Authorities say Joshua Brown was found with multiple gunshot wounds in a parking lot about 4 miles away from the apartment complex where Jean was shot and killed.
+Brown was pronounced dead at a local hospital on Friday, 10 days after taking the witness stand.

-As word of Brown's death spread around the country, Dallas Mayor Eric Johnson urged the public to "refrain from speculation" about whether there was any link to the Guyger case, saying police will "conduct a thorough investigation into the death."
+As word of Brown's death spread around the U.S., Dallas Mayor Eric Johnson urged the public to "refrain from speculation" about whether there is any link to the Guyger case, saying police will "conduct a thorough investigation into the death."

 Brown, 28, was born in Jacksonville, Fla., and graduated from South Florida State College.
-He managed Airbnb units in Los Angeles, Atlanta and was working to get up and running in Dallas, where he and his family lived.
+He managed Airbnb units in Los Angeles and Atlanta and was working to get up and running in Dallas, where he and his family lived.

-Brown had three children — a six year old and two toddlers — according to his father.
+Brown had three children — a 6-year-old and two toddlers — according to his father.

-"He was moving on with his life," Harold Brown told NPR, recalling a conversation he had with his son after the court testimony.
+"He was moving on with his life," Harold Brown, his father, told NPR, recalling a conversation he had with his son after the court testimony.
 He said he has been in touch with authorities investigating his son's death.

-"I just hope they figure it out," Brown said in an interview.
+"I just hope they figure it out," Harold Brown said in an interview.

-His son's emotional testimony about what he saw and heard before and after Guyger fired two shots into the apartment of Botham Jean, a 26-year-old accountant from the Caribbean island nation of St. Lucia, factored into the jury's decision to convict Guyger.
+His son's emotional testimony about what he saw and heard before and after Guyger fired two shots into the apartment of Jean, a 26-year-old accountant from the Caribbean island nation of St. Lucia, factored into the jury's decision to convict Guyger.

 Joshua Brown lived across the hall from Jean.
 Brown told the jury that on Sept.
-6, 2018, he was heading back to his apartment after watching a football game and heard two people who seemed "surprised" to meet each other and that almost immediately, two gunshots rang out.
+6, 2018, he was heading back to his apartment after watching a football game and heard two people who seemed "surprised" to meet each other and that almost immediately two gunshots rang out.

-When asked by prosecutors if he heard Guyger say "put your hands up" — which she testified she had ordered Jean to do — Brown said he did not.
+When asked by prosecutors if he heard Guyger say "put your hands up" — which she testified she had ordered Jean to do — Brown said he had not.

 The sound of gunfire sent Brown running for cover.
-Once inside his apartment, he testified, he watched a sobbing Guyger pace back and forth in front Jean's door while on the phone, telling the person on the other end of the call that she has mistaken the apartment for her own.
+Once inside his apartment, he testified, he watched a sobbing Guyger pace back and forth in front of Jean's door while on the phone, telling the person on the other end of the call that she had mistaken the apartment for her own.

-Describing the death of his neighbor drew an emotional response from Brown, who recalled hearing Jean singing gospel music or Drake songs in his apartment, memories that prompted Brown to wipe away tears with his bright teal T-shirt.
+Describing the death of his neighbor drew an emotional response from Brown, who recalled hearing Jean singing gospel music or Drake songs in his apartment — memories that prompted Brown to wipe away tears with his bright teal T-shirt.

 The judge ordered a break in testimony until Brown could regain his composure.

 On Sunday, the Dallas Police Department publicly identified Brown as the victim in the parking lot of the apartment complex where he moved after Jean's death.
-Authorities said had not identified any suspects or motives.
+Authorities said they had not identified any suspects or motives.

 "We are committed to solving this case and will work diligently to apprehend the individuals responsible for Brown's death," Dallas police said in a statement.